fulopjoz/diploma_thesis/README.md

 ### Key Contributions

-1. **Innovative Model Architectures:**
+1. **Model Architectures:**
-   - Unique GNN and ensemble architectures tailored to cheminformatics.
+   - GNN and ensemble architectures tailored to cheminformatics.

 2. **Dataset Curation:**
    - Comprehensive pre-processing and curation of diverse molecular datasets.

 3. **Performance Evaluation:**
-   - Rigorous evaluation through performance metrics and visualization.
+   - Evaluation through performance metrics and visualization.

 ## Directory Structure

 The repository is structured into the following directories:

-- `docs`: Contains thesis documentation and related information.
 - `models`:
   - **Ensemble:** Ensemble model configurations and results.
   - **GNN:** Graph neural network models with results.
 - `notebooks`:
   - Analysis notebooks for data exploration, feature engineering, and modeling.
 - `output`:
   - Final outputs like figures, tables, scaffold analysis, and model validation metrics.